Previous dayMarch 24, 2026Next day

 3.5 km---AutoUSGS →

-March 24, 2026 brought a magnitude 2.1 earthquake 9 km SE of Enterprise, Nevada, logged at 21:51 UTC.
+A magnitude 2.1 earthquake was recorded 9 km SE of Enterprise, Nevada on March 24, 2026 at 21:51 UTC.
 At a depth of just 3.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 35.960°, -115.181°.
+Coordinates: 35.960°, -115.181°.
 The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-24